thenexthub/Codira/docs/DifferentiableProgrammingImplementation.md

 ## Two triggers of differentiation

-The differentiation system in Swift needs to handle two main things: `@differentiable` declaration attributes and differentiable function type conversion.
+The differentiation system in Codira needs to handle two main things: `@differentiable` declaration attributes and differentiable function type conversion.

 Both of these trigger "differentiation" by the compiler:
 - The compiler verifies that every declaration with the `@differentiable` attribute is indeed differentiable (according to the parameter indices and generic requirements of the attributes).
 All lowered SIL differentiability witnesses should be "filled in" with corresponding derivative functions.